top of page

 Grief and Bereavement

-Grief and bereavement are natural responses to the loss of a loved one.
-They are challenging and painful processes that can take time to heal.
-More complicated grief and bereavement may lead to experiencing intense yearning or longing for loved ones, either daily or to a disabling degree, lasting months or even years after the loss.
-Other examples of more complicated grief include (1) feeling stunned, dazed, or shocked by the loss, (2) avoiding reminders of the reality of the loss, (3) having trouble accepting the loss, (4) having difficulty trusting others, (5) feeling bitterness or anger related to the loss, (6) experiencing difficulty moving forward with life, (7) experiencing confusion about one’s role in life or diminished sense of self, (8) feeling that life is unfulfilling, (9) feeling a sense of emptiness or meaninglessness since the loss, and (10) feeling numb or absence of emotion since the loss.
-It is essential to allow yourself to feel the emotions that come with grief and bereavement and to seek support from family, friends, or a professional if needed.
+Grief and bereavement are natural and deeply human responses to losing a loved one.
+These processes can be profoundly challenging and painful, often requiring time, patience, and care to navigate and heal.
+In some cases, grief may become more complicated, leading to intense yearning or longing that persists daily or even to a debilitating degree for months or years after the loss.
+Signs of complicated grief can include feeling stunned, dazed, or in shock over the loss; avoiding reminders of the reality of what has happened; struggling to accept the loss; finding it difficult to trust others; harboring bitterness or anger related to the loss; feeling stuck or unable to move forward in life; experiencing confusion about one’s role or a diminished sense of self; perceiving life as unfulfilling; grappling with a sense of emptiness or meaninglessness since the loss; or feeling emotionally numb or disconnected.
+It is important to honour and allow yourself to experience the emotions that accompany grief and bereavement.
+Seeking support from loved ones, friends, or a psychologist can be an invaluable step in finding comfort and healing during this difficult time.

 Personality Styles